 After the blastocyst reaches reaches the uterus, it can take another few days to implant itself in the uterine wall.
-Around 30 percent of women experience light bleeding during implantation.
-This bleeding lasts from several hours to a couple days.
+Around 30 percent of women experience light bleeding around this time, but there is no evidence that implantation bleeding is an actual phenomenon.
+This bleeding, if it occurs, can last from several hours to a couple days.
 Most of the time, implantation occurs about nine days after ovulation, but it can occur as early as seven days or as late as 12 days after ovulation.
 Once implantation is complete, the cervix becomes closed with a mucus plug.

 OV + 12